 We spent a lovely couple of days exploring the city of Durham.
 There are so many wonderful places to explore, but one of the highlights for us was Durham Cathedral.
 This incredible building was built in the 11th Century and is the largest surviving stone vaulted ceiling of its size.

-Other fantastic things to do in or near Durham include:
+Other fantastic things to see in or near Durham include:

 Northumberland Coast